 - 1 ½ tsp. sugar

-- Dust salt and pepper on chicken tenders and dredge flour, eggs and panko.
+- Dust salt and pepper on chicken tenders and dredge in the flour, the beaten egg (1 egg) and the panko.

 - Heat ½ inch of oil in a frying pan and deep fry at 350F (180C) until golden brown.
 Take out the chicken and drain extra oil on paper towel.